chris-pearce/scally/layout/README.md

-## Why have layout?
+## Why have them?

-Layout modules can form a wide variety of UI layout patterns meaning as CSS authors you don't have to keep writing the same styles over and over again, instead you can abstract those common styles into nice reusable layout modules, mentioned above.
+See the [Why have layout?](../objects/README.md#why-have-them) section in the objects README.

-Layout modules are extremely powerful and are the real work horses of any sort of UI build especially large-scale UI builds, and here are some reasons why:
+Layout modules are extremely powerful and are the real work horses of any sort of UI build especially large-scale UI builds.

-- Your CSS will be a lot DRYer and maintainable.
-- You can make far-reaching changes to your UI with simple modifications to a single layout module.
-- You have confidence in your changes because edits to a layout module only ever alter one responsibility.